City of Boston Housing Partnership for Environmental Public Health Exploration and Mitigation

 Partnerships for Environmental Public Health (PEPH)

-- Assess community-wide childhood residential exposure to common pesticides in children ages 3-11.
+- Assessed community-wide childhood residential exposure to common pesticides in children ages 3-11.

-- Identify and characterize important exposure pathways in children with elevated exposures.
+- Identified and characterized important exposure pathways in children with elevated exposures.

-- Quantify the reduction of pesticide exposure in the housing community as a result of the intervention.
+- Quantified the reduction of pesticide exposure in the housing community as a result of the intervention.

-To facilitate wider implementation the IPM program, the partners will widely disseminate outcomes to other Boston Housing Authority community residents.
-An evaluation will determine whether this collaborative process reached the education and research objectives.
+To facilitate wider implementation of the Integrated Pest Management program, the partners disseminated outcomes to other Boston Housing Authority community residents.
+An evaluation determined that this collaborative process reached the project’s educational and research objectives.